michael-gif/ESP32-Floppy-Drive-Controller/README.md

 # ESP32-Floppy-Drive-Controller
 Floppy drive controller code for an ESP32 Feather.
-Can be adapted to other boards
+Can be adapted to other boards.
 Inspired by [this adafruit project](https://github.com/adafruit/Adafruit_Floppy/tree/main)

 # IDC Connector pinout